Understanding OCD

 Sexual Orientation OCD (SO-OCD)

-- Impact: Internal struggle can be as exhausting as visible compulsions.
+• Impact: the internal cycle can be as exhausting as visible rituals.

 Lesser-Known Subtypes of OCD